ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 ##### to view the principals in keytab
 ```
- $Klist -k -e -t mosip.keytab
+ Klist -k -e -t mosip.keytab
 ```
 and so on add all the users to keytab. if you want create the separate keytab file for each application and distribute them

 #### To deploy the Kerberos keytab file
-On every node in the cluster, copy or move the keytab file to a directory that Hadoop can access, such as /home/hadoop/etc/hadoop/hadoop.keytab.
+On every node in the cluster, copy or move the keytab file to a directory that Hadoop can access, such as /home/hadoop/hadoop/etc/hadoop/hadoop.keytab.
-### Shut Down the Cluster
+### Enable security in hdf
 To enable security in hdfs, you must stop all Hadoop daemons in your cluster and then change some configuration properties.

 ```
 sh hadoop/sbin/stop-dfs.sh
 ```
 ### Enable Hadoop Security
-1. To enable Hadoop security, add the following properties to the core-site.xml file on every machine in the cluster:
+1. To enable Hadoop security, add the following properties to the ~/hadoop/etc/hadoop/core-site.xml file on every machine in the cluster:
 ```
 <property>
   <name>hadoop.security.authentication</name>